 6.4.1 Applicability to language

-Ada specifies adherence to the IEEE Floating Point Standards (IEEE-754-2008, IEEE-854-1987).
+Spark specifies adherence to the IEEE Floating Point Standards (IEEE-754-2008, IEEE-854-1987).

-The vulnerability in Ada is as described in Section 6.4.2.
+The vulnerability in Spark is as described in Section 6.4.2.

 6.4.2 Guidance to language users

 Rather than using predefined types, such as Float and Long_Float, whose precision may vary according to the target system, declare floating-point types that specify the required precision (for example, digits 10).
 Additionally, specifying ranges of a floating point type enables constraint checks which prevents the propagation of infinities and NaNs.

 Avoid comparing floating-point values for equality.
 Instead, use comparisons that account for the approximate results of computations.
 Consult a numeric analyst when appropriate.

 Make use of static arithmetic expressions and static constant declarations when possible, since static expressions in Ada are computed at compile time with exact precision.

 Use Ada's standardized numeric libraries (for example, Generic_Elementary_Functions) for common mathematical operations (trigonometric operations, logarithms, and others).

 Use an Ada implementation that supports Annex G (Numerics) of the Ada standard, and employ the "strict mode" of that Annex in cases where additional accuracy requirements must be met by floating-point arithmetic and the operations of predefined numerics packages, as defined and guaranteed by the Annex.

 Avoid direct manipulation of bit fields of floating-point values, since such operations are generally target-specific and error-prone.
 Instead, make use of Ada's predefined floating-point attributes (such as 'Exponent).

 In cases where absolute precision is needed, consider replacement of floating-point types and operations with fixed-point types and operations.

 6.5 Enumerator Issues [CCB]